jeffwu25/KGR-SKATER/README.md

 8. Mortality Analysis.Rmd

-Downloads "RespiratoryMortality1423.xlsx" dataset and explores the patterns in respiratory related mortality across age groups, counties, and years.
-Primarily, we want to see the frequency of 0 or "< 11" values in the total death columns because this affects whether we use a standard Poisson or zero-inflated Poisson model for our response AND whether we should apply a truncation to that distribution because "< 11" is not easy to work with.
+Downloads "RespiratoryMortality1423.xlsx" dataset and explores the patterns in respiratory related mortality across age groups, counties, and years across California.
+Primarily, we want to see the frequency of 0 or "< 11" values in the total death columns because this affects whether we use a standard Poisson or zero-inflated Poisson model for our response and whether we should apply a truncation to that distribution because "< 11" is not easy to work with.
 We ended up deciding to impute all of the "< 11" values in order to avoid using a truncated distribution.
 This imputation was carried out in a separate file (see Mortality EM Algorithm AND ... files)

 9. Mortality EM Algorithm.Rmd